Mexico’s pandemic policy: No police. No curfews. No fines. No regrets.

 As Mexican officials watched the virus’s global march, they decided in February not to adopt such coercive tactics.
 Nearly 60 percent of workers — street vendors, gardeners, construction workers — lived off their daily earnings.
 Dispatching police to keep them home would “exacerbate social unrest, and this unrest could limit our ability to control the epidemic,” said López-Gatell, a Hopkins-trained epidemiologist.
 López Obrador voiced another concern: Poor workers squeezed by police could “swell the ranks” of crime cartels, López-Gatell recalled in a recent interview.

 To limit the spread of the virus, authorities decided to target institutions — closing public schools, threatening penalties for businesses that stayed open, convincing churches to cancel Mass and cities to close parks.
 Mexico City’s mayor, Claudia Sheinbaum, an ally of the president, ordered stores and public transit to require patrons to wear masks.
 But there were no fines for citizens walking around without them.
 Instead, they were blitzed with wear-a-mask posters and stay-at-home banners.
-Health brigades have made more than 4 million home visits in the capital offer information about covid-19.
+Health brigades have made more than 4 million home visits in the capital to offer information about covid-19.

 “We don’t believe in repression,” Sheinbaum told reporters this month.
 “We believe in education.”